Down to the last set of failures, and can’t say that they are necessarily serious problems for everyone.

 However, I have seen complaints about them a number of times, so I’ll do what I can to describe them.

-These are things were reasonable applications of the rules lead to possibly undesirable results.
+These are things where reasonable applications of the rules lead to possibly undesirable results.
 I’m classifying these as ‘setting failures’, since the setting ends up with odd things that probably aren’t intended by the designers.

 This is part of a broader problem with D&D economy, as I’ll illustrate below, but most people don’t seem to talk about the general problem.
 The most visibly problematic aspect of the D&D economy is the “Ye Olde MagicMart”.

 This one comes up a lot in conversation.
 Reasonable application of the rules suggests that you should find in each town a store with magic items readily available for sale.
 According to the DMG you should “most likely” be able to find a full-charged wand of cure light wounds for sale in all small towns.
 To quote from the DMG 3.5,

 “Every community has a gold piece limit based on its size and population.
 The gold piece limit [800gp for a small town –kjd] is an indicator of the most expensive item available in that community.
 Nothing that costs more than a community’s gp limit is available for purchase in that community.
 Anything having a price under that limit is mostly likely available, whether it be mundane or magical.
 While exceptions are certainly possible (a boomtown near a newly discovered mine, a farming community impoverished after a prolonged drought), these exceptions are temporary; all communities will conform to the norm over time.”

 More than that, in even the smallest town (900 people) you should expect to be able to find four dozen of these wands.

 “To determine the amount of ready case in a community, or the total value of any given item, multiply half the gp limit by 1/10 of the community’s population.”